cfpb/development/css.md

 }
 ```

-_N.B.: It is not necessary to include the group headings in your actual CSS.
-They are just for clarity in this example._
+_N.B.: It is not necessary to include the group headings in your actual CSS, or to include a blank line between groups.
+The headings and blank lines are just for added clarity in this example._

 ## Naming Conventions
 Custom [BEM ("Block Element Modifier")](https://en.bem.info/method/definitions/) format: